 You can bring up your home’s insulation to sufficient level, once you have taken the necessary measures to check for loose air leaks into your attic, and properly eliminated them.

 When buying insulation materials, be sure to choose energy star rated products, which by the way, qualify for energy efficient improvements, and can earn you governmental tax credits in 2009-2010.
 Also, consider insulating walls, and windows in your home, which will further increase energy efficiency of your home.
 Doing so, will make your home cooler in the summer, warmer in the winter, as well as help you prevent the ice dams built up.

 Once your attic is properly sealed and insulated, it is time to examine attic ventilation.
 Ideally, you will have sufficient soffit vents, which will allow for air circulation aimed to remove warm air from the attic and bring the cold air from outside.
 Remember, as long as we can keep our attics, cool, we can prevent warm air from rising up and warming up asphalt shingle, which melts the ice and causes water to run down the slope underneath the snow pack.
 A home energy contractor can advise on appropriateness of your attic ventilation and recommend adding additional ventilation measures to your home.

 Can a Metal Roof Help Prevent Ice Dams?

 As one of the best methods to deal with ice dams problem here in the snow country is to use standing seam metal roofs.
 This will be especially useful if other methods cannot be used for various reasons or are ineffective.
 Standing seam roof will let the snow simply slide off the roof, and ice dams won’t be able to form.
-Even if ice dams do form, for example if there is a snow retention system in place, the single-piece standing seam panels will not be vulnerable to the water back-ups as is the case with asphalt shingles.
+Even if ice dams do form, for example if there is a snow retention system in place, the single-piece standing seam panels will not be vulnerable to any water back-ups as it is the case with asphalt shingles.

 Check out how a standing seam metal roof is installed: